newstack-cloud/celerity/libs/blueprint/docs/ARCHITECTURE.md

 that have been previously loaded without modifications more efficient.
 This is significant as it allows skipping the need to parse each occurrence of a `${..}` substitution in the blueprint spec.

-The state container provides an interface that allows cleaning up old revisions of blueprint instances, management of retention policies is not in the scope of this library and should be implemented by applications or other helper libraries that extend the blueprint framework.

 Authentication and authorisation is out of scope for this library and should be implemented by applications or helper libraries that extend the blueprint framework.

 _The following sections are interfaces for the high level components of the blueprint framework, you can find deeper documentation about lower level components like "Resource" or "CustomVariableType" in the [go docs](https://pkg.go.dev/github.com/two-hundred/celerity/libs/blueprint) and in the [Celerity docs](https://www.celerityframework.com/docs/blueprint/intro)._